Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Introduction

-\item We study the bilevel procedure in \Cref{algo2} (BSGM) which combines projected inexact gradient descent with the hypergradient estimator computed via SID (\Cref{algo2}) and we prove without any convexity assumptions on $f$, that it achieves the optimal and near-optimal sample complexities of $O(\epsilon^{-2})$ (with a finite horizon) and $\tilde{O}(\epsilon^{-2})$, to reach an $\epsilon$-stationary point of Problem~\eqref{mainprobstoch}.
+\item {\em We analyse the sample complexity of the bilevel procedure in \Cref{algo2} (BSGM) which combines projected inexact gradient descent with the hypergradient estimator computed via \SID{}}.
+In particular, we prove, without any convexity assumptions on $f$, that BSGM achieves the optimal and near-optimal sample complexities of $O(\epsilon^{-2})$ (with a finite horizon) and $\tilde{O}(\epsilon^{-2})$, to reach an $\epsilon$-stationary point of Problem~\eqref{mainprobstoch}.
 In addition, it obtains near-optimal complexity of $\tilde{O}(\epsilon^{-1})$ for the deterministic case.
-Differently to all previous methods achieving (near) optimal sample complexity, ours is the first that does not rely on warm-start.
-Avoiding warm-start allows us to provide a simplified analysis which studies separately the hypergradient estimator and the projected inexact gradient method used at the UL.
+We stress that these results are achieved without warm-start, although with a reasonable additional assumption (see \Cref{rem:assumptions}\ref{rem:wsass} and \Cref{rm:advws}).